A twist on traditional pumpkin pie – swirled with decadent Nutella and baked in a gingersnap crust.

 - In a large bowl, lightly whisk the eggs.
 Add the remaining ingredients (except for the Nutella) and stir to combine.
 Pour the mixture into pie crust, reserving 1/2 cup.
 Mix the reserved cup of pie filling with Nutella.
 Drop spoonfuls of Nutella mixture onto pie, swirling gently with a knife.
 Do not swirl too much, just lightly.

 - Bake at 350F for 40-45 minutes or until the filling is set.
 The center will still look wet but will not "jiggle" too much.
 Allow to cool completely and serve at room temperature.
-Pie is good up to 1 week stored in the refrigerator.
+Pie is good up to 4 days covered tightly and stored in the refrigerator.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.